surcoufx83/syshub-rest-module/projects/syshub-rest-module/README.md

 #### Example configuration - OAuth

-The following code is an example to setup your environment for OAuth2 authentication.
+The following code is an example to set up your environment for OAuth2 authentication.

 ```ts
 import { OAuthRestSettings } from "syshub-rest-module";